Learn About Becoming a Mentor

 Mentor Collective is an edtech software and service provider that partners with colleges and universities around the country to design and implement large-scale mentorship programs.

-Our technology allows for a safe and accessible experiences driven by student preference and helps colleges and universities learn how to better support students needs.
+Our technology allows for a safe and accessible experience driven by student preference and helps colleges and universities learn how to better support students' needs.

 Is Mentor Collective a reputable company?

 Yes!
-Mentor Collective is a legitimate and reputable company that is currently partnered with nearly 200 higher education institutions.
+Mentor Collective is a legitimate and reputable company that is currently partnered with nearly 200 higher education institutions and corporate partners.

-As a small start-up growing our footprint in edtech, however, you may not have see our name outside of your college or university.
+However, as a small start-up growing our footprint in edtech, you may not have see our name outside of your college, university, or workplace.

 Is Mentor Collective affiliated with my college or university?

-If you have an active program, your school's website will have a page that shows you when and how to sign up.
+If you have an active program, your school/workplace's website will have a page that shows you when and how to sign up.

 You can also send us a message!